neevink/neevink/README.md

 ### Hi!
 I'm Neevin Kirill 👋

-- 👯 I'm from Kyrgyzstan
+- 🌱 I'm from Kyrgyzstan
-- 🤓 I'm Java Advocate (a.k.a.
-Evangelist)
-- 💬 Let's talk about Software Architecture, Java, Security, Development Patterns.
-- 🏆 I'm an avid improver.
-Continuously learning how to make the world better.
-- Originally from **Medellin** 🇨🇴, now based in **Amsterdam** 🇳🇱

 <!--
 **neevink/neevink** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.